YazhouZhu19/3D-Dual-Encoder/README.md

 # 3D-Dual-Encoder
-The code for "Multi-scale Strategy Based 3D Dual-Encoder Brain Tumor Segmentation Network with Attention Mechanism"
+This is the official code for IEEE-BIBM 2020 paper: "Multi-scale Strategy Based 3D Dual-Encoder Brain Tumor Segmentation Network with Attention Mechanism"